-The European General Data Protection Regulation (GDPR), which now has been in force for over two years, has caused some companies to reorganize.
-There are now new restrictions for companies in the B2B and B2C sectors regarding the processing of personal data.
-This is only permitted if there is a verifiable, explicit, voluntary and in particular purpose-related consent of the persons concerned.
-The entry into force of the GDPR has thus resulted in immense restrictions on direct marketing campaigns by e-mail.
-Only if an explicit and renewed agreement takes place on the side of the existing customers, companies are allowed to get in contact with them.
-In order to continue to reach target groups within a legally compliant framework, companies must look for alternatives.
-And so a well-known customer relationship management channel comes back into focus: advertising by mail.
+The EU General Data Protection Regulation (GDPR), which has been in force for more than two years, has led some companies to restructure.
+For companies in the B2B and B2C sectors, there are now new restrictions on the processing of personal data.
+This is only permitted if there is a demonstrable, explicit, voluntary and, in particular, a purpose-based consent of the persons concerned.
+The entry into force of the GDPR therefore means that direct marketing campaigns via e-mail have immense restrictions.
+Only when an explicit and re-consent takes place on the part of the existing customers, companies are allowed to contact them.
+In order to continue to reach target groups within a GDPR compliant framework, companies need to look for alternatives.
+And so a well-known customer relationship management channel comes back into focus: advertising by post.

-What are the advantages of advertising by mail?
+What are the advantages of advertising by post?

 Our B2B Portal

-The GDPR not only causes hurdles that companies have to overcome, but also new opportunities.
-Companies are now required to focus more on actual interested parties and potential buyers.
-These important customer relationships can be established and maintained through postal advertising messages in a high-quality, personalized way.
+The GDPR not only brings with it hurdles that companies have to overcome, but also new opportunities.
+Companies are now being asked to focus more on actual prospects and potential buyers.
+Companies can build and maintain these important customer relationships through postal advertising messages in a high-quality, personalized way.

-To implement postcard marketing campaigns easily and efficiently, we created the B2B portal.
-The campaigns via the portal are GDPR compliant, which means that all data of partners within the European Union are processed and can be deleted via automatic deletion concepts after a previously defined number of days after transmission.
-In addition, we have standard data protection contracts with all partners in accordance with the GDPR.
-With regard to the acquisition of new customers, the possibility exists to make segmented address data available throughout Europe in accordance with the GDPR.
+The campaigns via the portal are GDPR compliant.
+This means that we process all the data of our partners within the European Union.
+Finally, they can be removed via automatic deletion concepts after a predetermined number of days after submission.
+In addition, we have data protection agreements with all partners as standard in accordance with GDPR.
+With regard to new customer acquisition, the GDPR is a compliant way to provide segmented address data throughout Europe.